Munster2020/HDIP_CSDA_PROJECT/README.md

 plt.savefig('class boxplot')
 plt.close()
 ```
 Prior to this project I had never used boxplots however they are quite easy to interpret.
 For instance lets look at the sepal length of Iris-virginica in the top right segment of the chart.
 The two vertical bars extending from the box capped with short horizontal lines show the maximum and minimum values excluding outliers.
 In this case the results are 7.92 cms and 5.62 cms.
-By the way the vertical lines are called whiskers simply because they resemble the whiskers or mustache of a cat.
+By the way the vertical lines are called whiskers simply because they resemble the whiskers or moustache of a cat.
 The black diamond shapes represent outliers i.e. values above or below the interquartile range.
 The top line of the box equates to the upper quartile, the bottom line the lower quartile and the intermediate line is the median.

 ![Boxplot](https://github.com/Munster2020/HDIP_CSDA_PROJECT/blob/master/class%20boxplot.png)